 On January 17, 2014, the Fort Wayne Curling Club achieved the ultimate dream of all arena curling clubs by moving into its own dedicated curling facility.
 This was made possible through the generous support of the club's members and sponsors.

-Coming soon September 2019, the Fort Wayne Curling Club will be moving to a new facility! follow the progress at http://fwccv3.blogspot.com/
+On September 13, 2019, the Fort Wayne Curling Club officially dedicated its new facility!

 The Fort Wayne Curling Club offers leagues for curlers of all ages and abilities, Learn to Curl sessions, private events, corporate events and activities for those with special needs.
 Curling is truly a sport for everyone and we hope that you will take the time to try this fantastic sport.